Parable of the Renegades

 Mr. Faust always spoke in a deep, posh and smooth accent.
 Apparently, he was from another nation.
 Students and school staff alike, whether they were male or female, found his voice to be seductive like it was audible chocolate or butter to their ears.
 His terrifying demeanor and other similar factors were major turn-offs, however.

 Lucas felt like he was enticed by the demanding sound of Mr. Faust's voice.
 One hand began to move on its own and wouldn't stop no matter how hard he tried to fight the urge.
 Slowly, he brushed away the curtain of wavy bangs that shielded his eyes from view.
-They were closed shut, but at a snail's pace, they opened and revealed themselves to the trench coat student and Mr. Faust.
+They were closed shut, but they opened at a snail’s pace and revealed themselves to the trench coat student and Mr. Faust.
 The student dropped his jaw and gasped in surprise, but Mr. Faust remained indifferent.

 "As you can see, his eyes are no different from yours and mine."
 Mr. Faust commented.

 "No different?"
 Lucas couldn't believe what he was hearing.